Abraham—Lot—The Passovers and Throughs

 Lot convinces the guests to stay with him rather than in the public square as he is concerned with the wickedness they may encounter otherwise.
 They initially refuse but Lot urges them strongly and they agree.
 Look at what Lot prepared for them

 he made them a feast (mishteh - drink..could be wine) and baked unleavened bread, and they ate

 — Genesis 19:3

-It is then recorded how Lot is dramatically rescued and delivered from this destruction of judgement foreshadowing the dramatic deliverance that will occur in the Exodus narrative that most importantly foreshadow our Exodus and deliverance from "this world" and sin wrought by God's mighty outstretched arm through His One and Only Son who was sacrificed for us.
+It is then recorded how Lot is dramatically rescued and delivered from this destruction of judgment foreshadowing the dramatic deliverance that will occur in the Exodus narrative.
+This, also, importantly foreshadows our Exodus and deliverance from "this world" and sin wrought by God's mighty outstretched arm through His One and Only Son who was sacrificed for us.
 "Our Passover"